cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 ## Range Iteration Loops

 Loop over a range of values, in an inclusive or exclusive fashion.
-The `..` range operator indicates an inclusive range:
+The `..` range operator indicates an inclusive range (the `do` keyword separating the condition from the loop body is optional):

 ```
 for n in 14 ..
-18
+18 do
   println(n)
 end
 printflush(message1)